New Years | beginning of month

 Nachi-no-Hi Matsuri Fire Festival | 14th

-The main festival of the Nachi shrine, it takes place on July 14 at the base of this magnificent falls.
-It is a fire festival in which 6 meter high portable shrines symbolically representing the waterfall are purified with the fires from oversized torches laboriously carried by men dressed in white.
+The main festival of the Nachi shrine, it takes place on July 14 at the base of these magnificent falls.
+It is a fire festival in which 6ーmeter high portable shrines symbolically representing the waterfall are purified with the fires from oversized torches laboriously carried by men dressed in white.

 Kumano Kodo Kiyohime festival | last Sunday of month